Needham Market F.C.: History

 The 2009–10 season saw Needham Market win the Premier Division title and the League Cup double, earning promotion to Division One North of the Isthmian League.
 In their first season in Division One, Needham finished as runners-up, qualifying for the promotion play-offs.
 However, they lost 3–1 at home to Brentwood Town in the semi-finals.
 The following season the club finished third and reached the play-off final, but lost 1–0 to Enfield Town.
 They qualified for the play-offs again after finishing fifth in 2013–14, this time losing 1–0 to Witham Town in the semi-finals.
 The club went on to win the division the following season, earning promotion to the Premier Division.
 In 2016–17 they won the Suffolk Premier Cup for a second time.

 Needham Market were transferred to the Premier Central division of the Southern League at the end of the 2017–18 season as part of the restructuring of the non-League pyramid.
 In 2019–20 the club won the Suffolk Premier Cup, defeating Lowestoft Town 4–3 on aggregate in the two-legged final.
-In 2022–23 they reached the first round of the FA Cup for the first time, and were drawn away to Burton Albion.
+In 2022–23 they reached the first round of the FA Cup for the first time, losing 2–0 at Burton Albion.
+The club were Premier Division Central champions in 2023–24, earning promotion to the National League North.
+They finished third-from-bottom of the National League North the following season and were relegated back to the Southern League's Premier Division Central.